tardate/LittleCodingKata/tools/macos/shuffle_wallpaper/README.md

 ![wallpaper](./assets/wallpaper.png)

 They are set to change on a fixed time cycle, but I really wanted a way to trigger an immediate shuffle.
-I thought this would be a quick scripting task, and indeed a quick google yielded quote a number of posts and AppleScript examples showing exactly this.
+I thought this would be a quick scripting task - see my notes on [macOS scripting](../scripting/) for an overview of options.

+Indeed, a quick google yielded quite a number of posts and AppleScript examples showing how to shuffle wallpaper.

 ### AppleScript